-The MRC Centre of Inflammation Research (CIR) is based within the Queen's Medical Research Institute (QMRI)
+The Centre of Inflammation Research (CIR) is based within the Queen's Medical Research Institute (QMRI)

 What happens within the Centre

-MRC Centre for Inflammation Research at The University of Edinburgh has a multi-disciplinary approach to the research of mechanisms underlying inflammatory disorders with the aim of designing new treatments for and new methods to monitor and image these important conditions.
+Recently evolved from the MRC Centre for Inflammation Research, the University of Edinburgh Centre for Inflammation Research has a multi-disciplinary approach to the research of mechanisms underlying inflammatory disorders with the aim of designing new treatments for and new methods to monitor and image these important conditions.

 Inflammation is a process used by the body to fight infection and heal injuries, and is often noticed as soreness and swelling.
 However, if inflammation is not controlled correctly by the body it may cause illnesses such as asthma and arthritis.
 Long term (or chronic) inflammatory disorders are amongst the major killers in the UK, including heart disease, lung and airway disease (e.g. associated with smoking), chronic liver disease (e.g. associated with viral infection and alcohol) and chronic kidney disease.
 Uncontrolled inflammation also leads to tissue scarring (fibrosis) which can prevent organs such as the lung, kidney and liver from working properly.